RED RAIDER 4 LIFE

 May 17, 2025

 The Bill Cockley Raider Impact Award Winner was created to honor one of the great Red Raiders from the 1950s.
 Bill was a SU Hall of Fame two way lineman who paved the way for one of the nations top offenses and one of the top defenses.
 Bill was a leader on the field and off, teaching and coaching after he graduated Shippensburg and having an impact on numerous young people and the community in which he lived.
-Our nominees reflect these ideals and have had a great impact on Ship athletes, students, communities and society.
-The award will be presented at the team breakfast April 12th at the Spring Game & Reunion.
+Our winners reflect these ideals and have had a great impact on Ship athletes, students, communities and society.
+The award will be presented at the team breakfast April 12th at 9:30 am at the Spring Game & Reunion.

-Jim Monos - Inducted into the SU Athletic Hall of Fame in 1991 as one of the great Ship quarterbacks.
+Inducted into the SU Athletic Hall of Fame in 1991 as one of the great Ship quarterbacks.
 Monos was the first QB to complete over 100 passes in a season.
 He went on to have a stellar coaching career at Shippensburg and was the OC on the 1981 PSAC Championship team.
 He then went on to coach at Bloomsburg and at Lebanon Valley College where he was inducted into the LVC Athletic Hall of Fame as a coach.

-Ray Ellis - A team captain standout Red Raider Ray was a two way starter as a fullback and linebacker on the great Vinton Rambo teams of the early 1950s.
+A team captain standout Red Raider Ray was a two way starter as a fullback and linebacker on the great Vinton Rambo teams of the early 1950s.
 Those teams led the nation in rushing and defense with Ray rarely coming off the field.
 Upon graduation he served in the Navy and was eventually stationed in Vietnam.
 During his time in Vietnam he taught locals english and had a profound impact on locals.
 He was killed in an ambush on his boat in the Delta.
 He received the Silver Star for Valor.
 Each year, the Ray Ellis Award Fighting Heart Award is presented to a standout and upstanding SU football player.

 WE WIN AS A TEAM!